detective-sokka/detective-sokka/README.md

 # Hello there 👋.
-Welcome to my GitHub profile :octocat:
+Welcome to my GitHub profile 🧑‍💻

 ## Tech stack